leancodepl/pdf-generator/packages/pdf-renderer/README.md

 If you want to provide custom fonts, you need those in the `.woff` format, which is the only one supported at the moment.

-Keep in mind, that everything you pass into the renderer, has to be synchronous, for it to work as expected.
+Keep in mind, that everything you pass into the renderer, **has to be synchronous**, for it to work as expected.
 Any data component needs, should be provided beforehand.
 Also, calling some hooks inside a component may not work as intended.

 ## Usage